maarten-pennings/WordClock/README.md

 ![Wing PCB](imgs/wingpcb.png)

 In the photo below, you see the wing PCB in its casing.
 Note that the button is on the bottom side of the wing PCB.

 ![Wing PCB](imgs/wingpcb.jpg)

-The above photo shows another change: I made the case wide.
+The above photo shows another change: I made the case white.
 That is a mistake.
 The white PLA clearly does not isolate the light.
 We suffer from bleed.